-8. 6Investment from FATF non-compliant jurisdictions
+8. 7Investment from FATF non-compliant jurisdictions

-- at par with those from the compliant7 jurisdictions.
+at par with those from the compliant8 jurisdictions.
 New investors from or through non-compliant FATF jurisdictions, whether in existing NBFCs or in companies seeking CoR, should not be allowed to directly or indirectly acquire 'significant influence' in the investee, as defined in the applicable accounting standards.
-In other words, fresh investors (directly or indirectly) from such jurisdictions in aggregate should be less than the threshold of 20 percent of the voting power (including potential voting power8) of the NBFC. - 8.2 Investors in existing NBFCs holding their investments prior to the classification of the source or intermediate jurisdiction/s as FATF non-compliant, may continue with the investments or bring in additional investments as per extant regulations so as to support continuity of business in India.
+In other words, fresh investors (directly or indirectly) from such jurisdictions in aggregate should be less than the threshold of 20 percent of the voting power (including potential voting power9) of the NBFC.

-6 Vide circular DOR.CO.LIC.CC.No.119/03.10.001/2020-21 dated February 12, 2021.
+7 Vide circular DOR.CO.LIC.CC.No.119/03.10.001/2020-21 dated February 12, 2021.

-7 The Financial Action Task Force (FATF) periodically identifies jurisdictions with weak measures to combat money laundering and terrorist financing (AML/CFT) in its following publications: i) High-Risk Jurisdictions subject to a Call for Action, and ii) Jurisdictions under Increased Monitoring.
+8 The Financial Action Task Force (FATF) periodically identifies jurisdictions with weak measures to combat money laundering and terrorist financing (AML/CFT) in its following publications: i) High-Risk Jurisdictions subject to a Call for Action, and ii) Jurisdictions under Increased Monitoring.
 A jurisdiction, whose name does not appear in the two aforementioned lists, shall be referred to as a FATF compliant jurisdiction.

-8 Potential voting power could arise from instruments that are convertible into equity, other instruments with contingent voting rights, contractual arrangements, etc. that grant investors voting rights (including contingent voting rights) in the future.
+9 Potential voting power could arise from instruments that are convertible into equity, other instruments with contingent voting rights, contractual arrangements, etc. that grant investors voting rights (including contingent voting rights) in the future.
 In such cases, it should be ensured that new investments from FATF non-compliant jurisdictions are less than both (i) 20 percent of the existing voting powers and (ii) 20 percent of existing and potential voting powers assuming those potential voting rights have materialised.